rriemann/jekyll-maplibre/README.md

 - implement more than one map tag per page
 - add more examples on how to generate geojson data from Jekyll collections/data.
 - Jekyll-Maps has spec tests (still in this repo) – make them work again with Jekyll MapLibre
+- add flag to switch popups to open by default (without click to open)

 ## Similar Software